Rules of the .cat domain

 1. .CAT registration policy

-This is the main normative that links you to the .cat domain name you registered.
-It is an agreement between you, as a registrant and holder of a .cat domain name, and Fundació puntCAT, entity that manages the .cat Registry.
-Here you have its English version.
+It is the main rule that links you to the .cat domain name you registered.
+It is linked to the Registry as applicants and holders of a .cat domain name.
+Here you see it in Catalan or Spanish.

 - The .cat TLD is intended to serve the needs of the Catalan Linguistic and Cultural Community on the Internet (the “Community”).